Concerning the COVID-19 situation:

 aligned and they're not flared out.
 Then place a bead of weld on each side

-of the shift forks as shown in the picture to the right so they won't spread
+of the shift forks as shown in the photo to the right -> so they won't

-out again.
-The weld will prevent the slots from spreading again and also
+spread out again.
+The weld will prevent the slots from spreading again and

 And in high-torque engine tractors, the mainshaft (upper shaft) could become twisted, resulting in total lock up of all the gears.
 Contact A-1 Miller's Performance Enterprises for quality hardened gears, shafts, ring gears and other Cub Cadet transaxle components.